Danish tax when working abroad - Opportunity for tax exemption

 Documentation requirements

-• Inventory of days of residence in Denmark
+• Calculation of days stayed in Denmark

-• Inventory of days of stay abroad
+• Calculation of days stayed abroad

 • Employment contract